 We introduced the Gravity 6.0 release candidate back in March and now we’re excited to announce it is available for production use.

 Gravity is a Kubernetes packaging solution that helps customers expand their addressable market by making it possible to deploy applications into any infrastructure.
-Today, SaaS companies use Gravity to package their applications and all of their dependencies into a single file called “Cluster Image” that can be used to consistently deploy Kubernetes clusters pre-loaded with their applications onto many clouds and private data centers or on-premise server rooms.
+Today, SaaS companies use Gravity to package their applications and all of their dependencies into a single file called “Cluster Image” that can be used to consistently deploy Kubernetes clusters pre-loaded with their applications onto many clouds, private data centers, or on-premise server rooms.
 Gravity is an open core solution with a free, Apache 2.0 licensed open source core.

 Users of Gravity Enterprise also get access to Gravity Hub, which allows application vendors to securely publish applications, updates and remotely access Clusters, when necessary.